DHTMLX/scheduler-docs/data/touch_support.md

 + Touch support is enabled by default and provided in all modes of the scheduler.
 + If your app is intended to be used on the touch devices, we strongly recommend to use the ['material' skin](skins.md#materialskin), as it provides reasonably big and easy-to-touch buttons.
 + Usually it is a good idea to use a [Quick Info](extensions_list.md#quickinfo) if you expect mobile users
-+ We recommend to add the meta tag on the page.
++ We recommend adding the meta tag below on the page.
 It will automatically make all elements of the scheduler larger, which will make it so much easier for the end users

 ~~~js
 <meta name="viewport" content="width=device-width, initial-scale=1">
 ~~~

 ## Responsive layout